Veer-Khatri/Dracula-Dark-Theme/README.md

 ## Support

-For support, email virtualtechstation63@gmail.com or join our Slack channel.
+For support, email me on virtualtechstation63@gmail.com